Last updated: 3/5/2025

-NORD gratefully acknowledges Kit Church, Research Coordinator, TBRS Community, Kerry Grens, MS, Vice President, TBRS Community, Dept of Neuroscience Director of Marketing Services, Washington University School of Medicine in St. Louis, Jill Kiernan, Executive Director, TBRS Community, and Kate Tatton-Brown, MD, Consultant Clinical Geneticist, Institute of Cancer Research and St. George’s Universities NHS Foundation Trust, for the preparation of this report.
+NORD gratefully acknowledges Kit Church, MPH, Community and Research Engagement Manager, TBRS Community, Kerry Grens, MS, Vice President, TBRS Community, Director of Medical News, Washington University School of Medicine in St. Louis, Jill Kiernan, Executive Director, TBRS Community and Kate Tatton-Brown, MD, Consultant Clinical Geneticist, Institute of Cancer Research and St. George’s Universities NHS Foundation Trust, for the preparation of this report.

 Summary